xiaoling/figer/README.md

 Fine-Grained Entity Recognizer (FIGER)
 =============================

-This distribution contains the source code for the experiments presented in the following research publication:
+This distribution contains the source code for the experiments presented in the following research publication ([PDF](http://xiaoling.github.com/pubs/ling-aaai12.pdf)):

     Xiao Ling and Daniel S. Weld (2012).
     "Fine-Grained Entity Recognition",
     in Proceedings OF THE TWENTY-SIXTH AAAI CONFERENCE ON ARTIFICIAL INTELLIGENCE (AAAI), 2012.
-[PDF](http://xiaoling.github.com/pubs/ling-aaai12.pdf)

 ## Download the model file